Frequently Asked Questions

 Think of us as a group of people with a “live and let live” mentality and a balanced checkbook.

-In a sense, Libertarians “borrow” from both sides to come up with a logical and consistent whole — but without the exceptions and broken promises of Republican and Democratic politicians.
-That’s why we call ourselves the Party of Principle.
+Libertarians strive to create a logical and consistent philosophy, free from the exceptions and broken promises often associated with Republican and Democratic politicians.
+This commitment to consistency is why we are known as the Party of Principle.

 How large is the Libertarian Party?